Alex Bregman extended his bat in one hand and posed for a moment — or three — after upending the World Series with a grand slam.

 Catcher Robinson Chirinos is fitting right in with the big game Houston Astros.
 (Photo by F. Carter Smith)

 Will Harris is an underrated weapon out of the Astros bullpen.
 (Photo by F. Carter Smith)

 Yuli Gurriel and Alex Bregman know how to celebrate, Astros style.
 (Photo by F. Carter Smith)

-Michael Brantley's low-key excellance makes him one of the offseason's best signings.
+Michael Brantley's low-key excellence makes him one of Jeff Luhnow's best signings.
 (Photo by F. Carter Smith)

 Houston Astros Alex Bregman and Jose Altuve are the heart of a historic run.
 (Photo by F. Carter Smith)

-Alex Bregman will bring passion the Astros' plight.
+Alex Bregman will bring passion and another dangerous bat back to the Astros.
 (Photo by F. Carter Smith)

 Michael Brantley gives the Houston Astros another impact bat.
 (Photo by F. Carter Smith)

 Gerrit Cole is a dominant force and free agent to be.
 (Photo by F. Carter Smith)

 Astros ace Gerrit Cole is the most coveted free agent in all of baseball.
 (Photo by F. Carter Smith.)